 Here are the three main phases of ballot tracking.

 Some states will tell you when your ballot’s barcode has been scanned by the Postal Service.
 This lets you know that your ballot is in the mail and on its way to the election office.
-If you used a ballot drop box to submit your ballot, you will not see this status.
+If you used a drop box to submit your ballot, you will not see this status.

 Once your ballot arrives at your county election office, your ballot tracking status may update to reflect that your ballot was received.
 Remember that this does not necessarily mean that your ballot has been counted.